-What is the Best Golf Club for under 100 Yards?
+What are the Best Golf Clubs for under 100 Yards?
 (Explained)

 Whether you are a beginner or a pro, we always expect to hit the green from 100 to 120 yards away.
 I know I do.
-But sometimes we fall short, and other times we send the ball into the bushes due to the wrong choice of clubs.
-What is the best golf club for under 100 yards?
+But sometimes, we fall short, and other times, we send the ball into the bushes due to the wrong choice of clubs.
+What are the best golf clubs for under 100 yards?

-A 9-iron is the preferred club of choice for many golfers for hitting 100 yards add or take 5 yards.
+A 9-iron is the preferred club for many golfers for hitting 100 yards, add or take 5 yards.
 Beginners can easily attain 95-105 yards using the 9-iron golf clubs.
 110 yards is also possible with luck and a bit of wind.
 However, there is no perfect club or driver for this distance.

 Several factors influence your club choice for 100 yards, including your personal swing and lie type.
 Stick around as I explain the right club for use from 100 yards and how to practice pitch shots from that distance.